Predications with Event Variables

 ...

-add_to_e() adds the key/value pair it is given to a dictionary that represents the event state and returns a new State object, just like set_x() does.
-But, unlike set_x(), it adds to whatever was in the event variable before instead of replacing it.
+, it adds to whatever was in the event variable before instead of replacing it.
 This allows information to get built up in the event.

-Now, using the new add_to_e() method, let’s create a _very_x_deg predication along with a _large_a_1 predication that pays attention to modifications to its event.
+predication that pays attention to modifications to its event.

-Let’s start with very_x_deg:
+Let’s start with _very_x_deg

 @Predication(vocabulary, names=["_very_x_deg"])

-def very_x_deg(state, e_introduced_binding, e_target_binding):
+def very_x_deg(context, state, e_introduced_binding, e_target_binding):

 # We'll interpret every "very" as meaning "one order of magnitude larger"